Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/SQLMI/_index.md

 ## Arc-enabled SQL Managed Instance on Azure Local

 Azure Local can provide host infrastructure for [AKS enabled by Azure Arc](https://learn.microsoft.com/azure/aks/aksarc/aks-overview) which can be used to deploy Azure Arc-enabled SQL Managed Instance.
-HCIBox comes pre-configured with Azure AKS enabled by Azure Arc cluster and an Arc-enabled SQL Managed Instance.
-To see this in action, navigate to the resource group where you deployed HCIBox and follow these steps.
+LocalBox comes pre-configured with Azure AKS enabled by Azure Arc cluster and an Arc-enabled SQL Managed Instance.
+To see this in action, navigate to the resource group where you deployed LocalBox and follow these steps.

 - You will first need to get the Azure Custom Location Resource Provider (RP) Object ID (OID).
 This is required to enable [Custom Location](https://learn.microsoft.com/azure/azure-arc/platform/conceptual-custom-locations) on your Arc-enabled Kubernetes cluster.